 - The collection of paper maps is in Bostock Lower Level 1 (Bostock L1).

-- The Map Collection Reference books are still located adjacent to the Public Documents collections on Perkins Floor 2.
+- The Map Collection Reference books are in bookshelves adjacent to the map collection on Bostock L1, near the periodicals and microform indexes.

-- Staff in the Data & Visualization Services Department on Perkins Floor 2 provide complementary materials and services, including electronic mapping.
+- Staff in the Data & Visualization Services Department provide complementary materials and services, including electronic mapping.

 The collection receives or has received maps through several depository programs-- from the U.S. and the Canadian governments, the European Union, and North Carolina--and purchases other titles or receives them as gifts.
 Special strengths of the collection include maps of South Asia and US military maps from World War II.
 A collection development policy provides loose guidelines for building and managing the collection.
 The following list gives a sample of our holdings.

 - Topographic maps at several scales, including U.S. Geological Survey (USGS) quadrangle maps covering the United States and Canadian topographic maps covering most of Canada.